wsnewman/learning_ros/Part_5/cartesian_planner/README.md

 # cartesian_planner
-This package includes separate, but very similar Cartesian planners for Baxter and for arm7dof.
+This package includes separate, but very similar Cartesian planners for Baxter, for arm7dof and for the UR10 robot.
 There are multiple cartesian-plan options, including:

 *specify start and end poses w/rt base.
 Only orientation of end pose will be considered; orientation of start pose is ignored;